20kdc/gabien-app-r48/BUILD.md

 Please see <https://github.com/20kdc/gabien-common/blob/master/BUILD.md> for initial instructions.

-By the end of that guide, you should have, _at minimum,_ established that the `gabien-ready` script runs properly.
+By the end of that guide, you should have, _at minimum,_ established that `gabien-do ready` runs properly.

 ## Step 3: IDE Setup